 A car is one of the most expensive purchases an individual makes, that is why when something about it goes wrong, it comes with the deepest regret.
 Before you even start to look for simple car insurance, you need to make sure that the vehicle you’re purchasing is even road worthy.
 Perhaps one of the most regrettable factors about buying a used car is when you thought you purchased a new car, but only a few weeks down the line it starts malfunctioning and it causes you more and more problems as time passes by—something that a new car usually wouldn’t put you through with leads to you spending a lot of money and time looking at different motor factors to help get the car parts needed to fix your, meant to be, new car.
 When you invest in a new car, finding insurance near me should probably be your next purchase so that you can legally be allowed to drive your new vehicle.
-However, when a car comes with a lot of defects despite being new, this is called a lemon.
+However, when a car comes with a lot of defects despite being new, it is called a lemon.
 But what exactly are its telltale signs?
 Here are a few signs that you should watch out for to know if your new car is actually a lemon.

 Strong foreign smell